 To address research questions 3-5 that focus on describing the characteristics of participants, the interventions themselves and available data, we developed a Cross-Grantee Data Analysis Plan that called for the collection of core data elements on client characteristics, program activities and outcome measures across grantees.
 Given the heterogeneity in scope and program features of the grantee initiatives, this unified approach allowed for comparison of client and service utilization characteristics and outcomes from the diverse interventions.
-The systematic collection of core data elements enabled the preparation of risk factor profiles on victims/care recipients and perpetrators/caregivers that are served by each intervention.
+The systematic collection of core data elements and perpetrators/care givers that are served by each intervention.